 OKAY now to the real question !

 Now let’s go through the drawbacks of PMP first .
 There are some disadvantages to consider if you are thinking about pursuing your PMP credentials.
 Time and money are a huge factor when it comes to the possible disadvantages.
 The cost of the exam and the courses you have to take before the exam can be costly, in addition to applying and studying for the exam which can be time-consuming considering you have to document your education and project management experience down to the process level.

 Another disadvantage can be that passing the exam does not automatically make you a project management expert.
 It simply means that you passed the test and understood the framework of the project management process.
 This does not mean that your projects are successful; it merely indicates that you have the education, not necessarily project management skills.
 Finally, to keep your PMP Certification, you have to earn credits every three years which have associated costs with attending classes and costs to renew your certification every year.

 let’s go through some good stuff that PMP Certification has to provide:

 There are several advantages to getting your PMP Certification.
 First and foremost is the salary.
-Generally if you have your PMP certificate, you can expect to see about a $5,000 to $10,000 higher salary advantage over those who do not posses certificate.
+Generally if you have your PMP certificate, you can expect to see about a USD 114,000 higher salary advantage over those who do not possess certificate.
 For employers, candidates who get the certificate show additional commitment to the project management career path.
 Therefore PMP Certification enhances your resume and can open doors for you when you are seeking a project management position.